PabloLec/sb_keycloak_saml/README.md

 #### User Creation
 User is dynamically created on the SP without prompting the user to fill a form.
 The persistent ID provided by IdP is used as the username and thus next time the user logs in, the same account is used.
 If needed, more information could be added to the IdP response and mapped to the user attributes on the SP such as email, first name, etc.

-## Enhancements

-- Demo app could redirect to SP if user is not logged in.

 ## How to run